 Look for the links to each of these pages on the new COVID-19 tile on your home page when you log into the PALS Online System!

-The use of PALS to screen for risk of reading difficulty in students necessitates adhering to a high standard for administration protocols, to make sure that screening results are accurate.
-Attempting to administer PALS virtually qualifies as nonstandard administration; therefore, results cannot be used to accurately identify students as “at risk for reading difficulty” and the established benchmarks would be irrelevant in this instance.
+The use of PALS to screen for risk of reading difficulty in students usually necessitates adhering to a high standard for administration protocols, to make sure that screening results are accurate.
+Attempting to administer PALS remotely qualifies as nonstandard administration; therefore, results will not technically change the “ID” status of students, which indicates whether they are “at risk for reading difficulty,” in the online system.

 In the absence of complete PALS standard assessment data for spring 2020, some teachers or reading specialists are choosing to instead use PALS Quick Checks materials to collect information virtually about students’ current skills in order to evaluate progress, provide instruction for these skills at home, and make plans for possible summer programming.